CensoredUsername/unrpyc/README.md

 ## Usage

 This tool can either be ran as a command line tool, as a library, or injected into the game itself.
-For files from Ren'py 6 and 7, python 2.7 is required to run it as a command line tool.
+To use it as a command line tool, a local python 2 installation is required.
+To use it for its default function (decompiling) you can simply pass it the files you want to decompile as arguments, or pass it the folder containing them.
+For example, `python unrpyc.py file1.rpyc file2.rpyc` or `python unrpyc.py folder/`

+### Additional features

+#### Translation:
+For easier reading of decompiled script files, unrpyc can use translation data contained in a game to automatically convert the emitted script files to another language.
+You can find the supported languages for a game by looking in the `game/tl` folder of said game (`None` being the default)

+To use this feature, simply pass the name of the target language (which has to match the name found in the tl folder) with the `-t`/`--translate` option.
+For example, if a game has a folder `path/to/renpyapp/game/tl/french`, then you can run the command:
+`python unrpyc.py /path/to/renpyapp/ -t french`

+#### Raw ast view:
+Instead of decompiling, the tool can simply show the contents of a rpyc file.
+This is mainly useful for bug reports and the development of unrpyc.
+You can pass the `-d`/`--dump` flag to activate this feature.

+Note: this generates a _lot_ of output.

 ## Compatibility